Mapping E-commerce Workloads to Range Partition Keys

 Query Optimization & Partition Pruning

 Application queries must explicitly reference the partition key in WHERE clauses to trigger partition elimination.
-Enforce this via ORM query rewrites, stored procedures, or API gateway middleware.
-Validate execution plans using EXPLAIN ANALYZE to confirm partition pruning across JOIN operations.
+Validate execution plans using EXPLAIN (ANALYZE, BUFFERS) to confirm partition pruning across JOIN operations.
 Cross-partition aggregation for reporting dashboards should be routed to read replicas or materialized views to avoid OLTP contention.

 -- Query enforcing strict range predicates for partition elimination